HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/operator-migration/helm_fallback_migration_Operator_deployment.md

-# Revert operator migration
+# Revert Operator migration

-This section shows the steps necessary to revert a DX 9.5 Container Deployment to the previous [Operator-based deployment](https://help.hcltechsw.com/digital-experience/9.5/containerization/deploy_container_platforms.html)<!-- (deploy_container_platforms.md) --> in case of any error during the migration to Helm.
+This section shows the steps necessary to revert a DX 9.5 Container Deployment to the previous [Operator-based deployment](../../../manage/container_configuration/operator-based/deploy_container_platforms.md) in case of any error during the migration to Helm.

 Follow this guidance to create a backup to support the capability to restore the DX 9.5 Core and Digital Asset Management Operator deployment.